Sturmflut/sturmflut.github.io/_posts/2015-05-08-hacking-ubuntu-touch-part-4-developer-mode-and-ADB.markdown

 categories: Ubuntu Touch
 ---

 *NOTE: This is a continuation of the [series]({% post_url 2015-05-07-hacking-ubuntu-touch-index %}), but it does not rely on the previous articles.
-Thanks to Oliver Grawert for pointing out the bug report about the banner string.*
+Thanks to Oliver Grawert for pointing out the bug report regarding the banner string.*

-*NOTE: Most information in this article was reverse-engineered by reading the original source code and using strace, tcpdump and WireShark.
+*NOTE: Most information in this article was reverse-engineered reading the original source code and using strace, tcpdump and WireShark.
 This is neither a reference nor complete.*

+*UPDATE 15.05.2015: I decided that the `serialno` field in the `CONNECT` message cannot be optional.*

 So you want to become a power user and do something with your phone that is not (yet) possible, or you are an application developer who wants to test his app on the real device.
 Some of you may try to debug an issue at the core of the device, and a few - like me - want to completely hack the system.
 Great idea!